 Mueller is famous for his “Report on the Investigation into Russian Interference in the 2016 Presidential Election” which is colloquially known as the “Mueller Report.”
 As the title suggests, the report investigates collusion and conspiracy between President Donald Trump and Russia, Russia’s involvement in the 2016 election, and accusations that Trump obstructed justice.
 The redacted 448-page report (available to read in full here) concluded that Russia interfered in the 2016 election — but also found no definite evidence of Trump colluding with Russia to win.
 It did not reach a conclusion on whether or not Trump obstructed justice.

-We did not sleep at all.
+We didn’t sleep at all.
 At midnight, we walked from our respective apartments to meet in front of the White House, where we called a Lyft to Capitol Hill.
 Our driver told us about his days as a mail delivery boy for the Senate, and recounted a time he was paid $500 to stand in line for a Congressional hearing on behalf of someone else.

 I asked my co-intern if she would consider giving her spot in the Mueller line to someone else, if they paid her $500, or even more.
 “No way,” she said.
 “This is history.
 I want to witness it in person… and I also want to get on the news.”